Schmuckbild „Digitalisierung und Erschließung“

 With regard to materials for which digitisation and/or indexing standards are yet to be established, the programme also aims to promote the development and/or application of quality criteria.

 Furthermore, proposals may be submitted under this funding programme that involve the application of newer methods for digitisation and indexing, e.g. optical character recognition (OCR) or optical layout recognition (OLR), automatic image recognition, named-entity recognition or 3D digitisation.
+Here you will find all the necessary forms and guidelines.

 Background